There is certainly a Mardi Gras party atmosphere to be had when you go on a private tour of New Orleans

 Another exciting place to take a sightseeing tour is to Jean Lafitte National Historical Park and Preserve.
 It is referred to as the treasure trove of southern Louisiana’s historical and cultural riches.
 You can learn Cajun traditions from people who live their lives by them or watch an alligator as it prowls the banks of the Bayou.
 There is a lot of interesting ways to learn the history and traditional of many cultures here.

-Travel Tips for Louisiana
+Travel Tips for New Orleans

 Best Time To Visit